cowprotocol/docs/docs/cow-protocol/concepts/how-it-works/coincidence-of-wants.md

 It often includes multiple assets and relies on the solvers to find the optimal path from each user to the next in order to maximize off-chain liquidity utilization.

 While some orders are filled entirely through a CoW, many are only partially filled peer-to-peer.
-In these latter cases, solvers automatically go on-chain to source the rest of the liquidity necessary to finish filling the order.
+In these latter cases, solvers automatically go to an AMM to source the rest of the liquidity necessary to finish filling the order.